My favorite Lisbon coffee shops for coffee and pastries

 - What I paid for coffee + pastry: €2.80/US $3.30

 - Opening hours: 8am-8pm Mon-Sun How to reach: Metro Rossio (Green Line)

 Good to know about coffee shops in Lisbon

 - The busiest time of the year for most of the coffee shops is around Christmas;

 - The busiest hours of the day are around lunchtime (between noon and 3 pm).
 If you’re in just for a quick bite, do it at the counter and clear the tables for other customers;

-- Most of the coffee shops (especially the older ones) won’t serve coffee to go but you can always ask.
-In all of them you can, however, have your pastries to go;
+- Most coffee shops (especially the older ones) won’t serve coffee to go, but you can always ask.
+In all of them, you can, however, have your pastries to go;

-- Coffee is always served with a complimentary sugar packet and there is no extra charge if you want one more packet or want to switch to sweetener instead (some cafés will have both options on the counter, ready for you to grab);
+- Coffee is always served with a complimentary sugar packet, and there is no extra charge if you want one more pack or want to switch to sweetener instead (some cafés will have both options on the counter, ready for you to grab);

-- Unless stated otherwise, older cafés won’t probably know the difference between coffee blends or types of coffee roasts (but considering the price and the bitter taste of a typical bica, most of it is of the Robusta variety);
+- Unless stated otherwise, older cafés won’t probably know the difference between coffee blends or types of coffee roasts.
+Considering the price and the bitter taste of a typical bica, most of it is of the Robusta variety.